dmbarbour/glas/docs/GlasObject.md

 * *annotation* - header (0x01) . (offset to data) . (metadata); the metadata may be an arbitrary value.

 In practice, annotations at the glas object layer are written by a runtime when it's storing data then read by the runtime when it's loading data.
 Potential use cases include hints for accelerated runtime representations and tracking dataflow while debugging.
 User programs can potentially access these annotations via runtime reflection APIs.
 However, it's usually wiser to model annotations in the data layer if possible.

+### Accelerated Representations

+We can extend *external references* to support logical representations of data.
+In this case, the reference contains all the information we need, but not in canonical form.
+For example, an unboxed floating point matrix might be represented as:

+        (0x02) . matrix:(dim:[200,300], type:f32, data:Binary)

+When translated to canonical form, this might translate to a list of lists of 32-bit bitstrings.
+But a runtime could potentially use the unboxed representation directly.

+We can potentially introduce many more variants to support graphs, sets, etc..
+And even matrices might benefit from logical transposition, lazy multiplication, etc..
+This complicates content negotiation and the runtime.
+If parties fail to agree to an accelerated representation, they can still construct the canonical representation and add *annotations* they know to read the data back as a matrix.
+Of course, if conversion is very expensive, the transaction might be aborted on quota constraints.

+Eventually, as accelerated representations achieve status as de-facto standards, we can contemplate assigning dedicated headers in Glas Object to save a few bytes.

 ## Varnats, Lengths, and Offsets